 The next morning, around 8 am, my mother got a call.
 Caona had just passed away.
 We don’t know if it was her spirit saying farewell to my mother.
 Whatever it was, it wasn’t in my mind or Jackie’s.
 We both saw it in different rooms.
-So, we couldn’t ever explain that one.
-And it wasn’t anything to be feared.
+So, we couldn’t ever explain it away.
+And it wasn’t anything to be feared, except fear itself.

 You would have thought we would have stopped there, but we didn't.
 A few nights later there were a lot of people at Tommy's house.
 Every night people came buy to visit.
 We always had a few people over for dinner.
-Tommy's dad's table was a very famous one and his wine collection very extensive.
+Tommy's dad's table and his extensive wine collection were very well known.
 After dinner we started playing with the Ouija.
 Our friend Nando was there as well as many other friends.
 A spirit came in that claimed to be his uncle who had committed suicide.
 Nando didn't believe in this stuff and didn't want to join in.
 So he wasn't going to play along.
 The spirit got more and more powerful and more and more demanding that he talked to him.
 Nando wouldn't budge.
 All of a sudden, the glass started going around and around and then it flew off of the table and shattered into dust.
 Tommy's dad got really upset because it was an expensive crystal glass (it seemed to work better than any other).
-Ever since that night we never played with it again.
+This was enough to discourage us from doing it again.